How soaring fuel costs are changing our spending habits

 "Unfortunately, this does add extra pressure to other parts of the retail sector."

-Yesterday, fuel price tracking app Gaspy showed most petrol stations in Tauranga charged more than $3 per litre for 91.
+Yesterday, fuel price tracking app Gaspy showed the majority of petrol stations in Rotorua charged more than $3 per litre for 91.

+"People were using debt to cover the increasing food cost ... now they are trying to repay the debt incurred.

 Tauranga-based Bay Financial Mentors general manager Shirley McCombe said the cost of fuel was affecting everyone.